laravel/precognition/README.md

 precog.useRequestIdResolver((config, axios) => config.headers['Request-Id'])
 ```

-It is also possible to specify the unique identifier on a per request basis:
+It is also possible to specify the `uniqueId` on a per request basis:

 ```js
 precog.post('/projects/5', form.data(), {